AVSimulation/SCANeR-Quick-Starts/Pages/HT_Update_SCANeR_license/Update_SCANeR_license.md

 *Having troubles

 >**Important notes:**
 >Updates are incremental, so you must apply each delivered ones.

 >The license update procedure is the same for a Nomadic or a Fixed license.

 >If you install a license update on a machine where SCANeR is installed an internet connection is not required, otherwise it is.

 >For Nomadic license only: We recommend to apply a dongle update on a machine where SCANeR is installed.
 If you need to apply a license update from a computer where SCANeR is not installed then you must first make sure that the license’s driver is installed.
 To do so, try to access to the [SACC](http://localhost:1947) on the machine.
 If you cannot access to the SACC then the dongle’s driver must be installed on the machine before to start (administrator privileges are required).
 [Click here to download the Physical dongle driver](http://stockage.scanersimulation.com/license/HASP/HASPUserSetupW7.zip) **Le lien ne marche pas**.

->For Fixed license only: The dongle update procedure must be followed on the software licenses’ server where the software license has been installed
+>For Fixed license only: The dongle update procedure must be followed on the software licenses’ server where the software license has been installed.

 #### Step 1.
 Receive the new license